Anxiety – a quick first aid guide

 Download my “Emotion Release” recording – this link will take you to paypal to purchase and it lasts just 5 minutes and costs just £2.
-I give it out freely to my clients so if you would like to book a session please use the contact page to book.
 It takes you through a brief relaxation and then invites you to count to 90 and in that short time the feeling or emotion WILL have changed or transmuted into a calmer feeling.

 Ground yourself.
 You can do this by using what is known as the 5,4,3,2,1 method:

 - Notice 5 things that you can see

 - 3 things you can touch (and touch them)

 - 2 things you can smell or like the smell of